sabinemm/recipe-site-ms3/README.md

 ### Local Development

 This project can be ran locally by following the following steps:
+(Steps may differ in GitPod/Windows/Linux.
+I used Visual Studio Code on MacOS)

+Create a free account on Cloudinary.com download my media or create your own.

 Visit this [repository link](https://github.com/sabinemm/recipe-site-ms3.git) and click on the Clone or Download button to copy the link provided.